Project-OSRM/osrm-backend/docs/profiles.md

 ### setup()
 The `setup` function is called once when the profile is loaded and must return a table of configurations.
 It's also where you can do other global setup, like loading data sources that are used during processing.

 Note that processing of data is parallelized and several unconnected LUA interpreters will be running at the same time.
 The `setup` function will be called once for each.
-Each LUA iinterpreter will have its own set of globals.
+Each LUA interpreter will have its own set of globals.

 The following global properties can be set under `properties` in the hash you return in the `setup` function: